raj23manj/springBoot/jokesapp/README.md

       * shuffel&sort: all th data is re-arranged for the next step to run in parallel.
 It makes sure that items with the same keys will get to the same reducer
       * combines the final results

+# Executor Service's In Depth:
+  * Difference between the implement Runnable and extends Thread
+    * when we extend start() method is a part of the class itself, so when we instantiate we the class we get start() method.
+    * when we implement Runnable, it is just an interface, and need to implement run() method in the implementing class, to get the start() method we need to pass the Runnable implementing class to  the Thread class as a constructor.
+      - new Thread(myclass).start

+  * Executor Service:
+    * Uses internal thread pools
+    * shutdown(), shutdownNow()
+    * Fixed Thread Pool:
+      * where we pass the number of threads that needs to be used to execute the task,  if new tasks are added apart from "n" tasks, then they have to wait unit threads are free
+      * Only limited threads can be created
+    * Cached Thread Pool:
+      * if threads in the thread pool are all busy, then a new thread will be created for the new task to execute, it the busy thread is free then it will be reused.
+      * there is no limit in thread creation, any number can be there

 # Using callable in controllers
   * https://grokonez.com/java-integration/work-spring-callable-controller